 Morrisville provided me with a sound foundation necessary to become the young professional I am today.
 Specifically, the technical skill set I learned through the dedicated faculty placed me in advanced courses upon graduation, positioning me further ahead of my peers.
 Not only was I thoroughly introduced to the importance of design within the profession of architecture and its allied fields, but Morrisville also provided me a platform to excel within the public service and leadership sector of the profession.
 I feel very fortunate to have had the opportunity to attend, embrace, and excel as a Mustang during my tenure at MSC.

 Course DescriptionArchitectural Design III

 This is the sequential course to Architectural Design II.
 It emphasizes the study of the relationship between facade, plan, and section as two-dimensional constructs, describing three-dimensional reality.
 This will be explored through a combination of analysis problems, and then through associated design problems.
 Throughout the semester, each student will develop an architectural portfolio emphasizing their creative design process and documenting work from this course and other courses.
 The presentation of creative work in this portfolio will be approached as a design problem.
 The portfolio will be created in a digital format.
-Prerequisites: ARCH 101, ARCH 141, ARCH 142 4 credits* (2 lecture hours, 4 laboratory hours) fall semester *These credits will satisfy the SUNY General Education requirements for “the Arts.”
-These credits count toward the Humanities (List A) requirements for graduation.
+Prerequisites: ARCH 142 4 credits* (2 lecture hours, 4 laboratory hours) fall semester This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for the Arts